phalcon-orphanage/docs/pt/reference/di.rst

          */
         public static function factory()
         {
             $connection = new Connection();
             $session    = new Session();
             $fileSystem = new FileSystem();
             $filter     = new Filter();
             $selector   = new Selector();

             return new self($connection, $session, $fileSystem, $filter, $selector);
         }
     }

-One moment, we returned to the beginning, we are again building the dependencies inside of the component!
-We can move on and find out a way to solve this problem every time.
-But it seems that time and again we fall back into bad practices.
+Now we find ourselves back where we started, we are again building the dependencies inside of the component!
+We must find a solution that keeps us from repeatedly falling into bad practices.

 A practical and elegant way to solve these problems is using a container for dependencies.
 The containers act as the global registry that we saw earlier.
 Using the container for dependencies as a bridge to obtain the dependencies allows us to reduce the complexity